jarrettj/deepracer-ami/README.md

 1. instance_type - local or local_gpu depending on ec2 type

 # Starting training
+You don't have to use nohup, I simply use it to background the process and capture output to a file for analysis later.
 Sagemaker:
 ```
 nohup python rl_deepracer_coach_robomaker.py > sagemaker.log &